Help clients live life to the fullest.

 You can enter Drake’s OTD program via the pre-OT program, called the Drake OTD Connection.
 As a pre-OT student, you’ll complete your Bachelor of Science in Health Sciences degree, along with the necessary math, science, and liberal arts coursework for successful admission into the professional OTD program.
 Once you begin the professional program, you’ll spend three years completing doctorate level courses in occupational therapy.
 You may enter the pre-OT program directly from high school or as a transfer student.
 You can also enter directly into the professional OTD program through a separate admission process, outlined on the OTD website.

 You’ll begin your experiential education with job shadowing and career exploration in the pre-OT program as you complete your bachelor’s degree.
 Once admitted to the professional program, you’ll complete fieldwork in a variety of settings including adulthood, pediatrics, psychosocial health, and many other areas of OT.

 Of course, you’ll benefit from the experiences that all Drake Bulldogs enjoy—mentorship from professors at the top of their field; résumé-worthy internships, research experiences, and other professional preparation; opportunities to learn while serving the community; and January Term experiences that immerse you into the fascinating topics—and locations—you choose.

 As a student, you’ll choose from a wide range of curricular options that allow you great latitude in directing your professional career.
 Career opportunities for occupational therapists are growing more quickly than the average for most professions.
-The job outlook for occupational therapy is projected to grow 27 percent from 2014 to 2024.
+The job outlook for occupational therapy is projected to grow 21 percent from 2016 to 2026, much faster than the average for most professions (Bureau of Labor Statistics, 2017).
 As a Drake graduate, you will be recognized for your commitment to advancing your practice, supporting your community, and advocating for your patients and profession.